-There are a lot of rules, requirements and safety regulations you need to know and follow when driving with a trailer coupled to a car.
+There are a lot of rules, requirements and safety regulations you need to know and follow when driving with a trailer or caravan coupled to a car.

 Firstly, you need to figure out if your driver's licence entitles you to tow the trailer.
 Then you have to find out which weight limitations apply to the car and trailer, the appropriate tow ball weight, brake requirements, how the load is to be secured and how fast you may drive.